50 Reasons Why You’ll Age Better Than Your Parents

 New stroke treatment tool

 According to the American Stroke Association, the chance of a stroke nearly doubles every 10 years after age 55.
-But a new tool for treating stroke-causing clots could be a game changer.
+But a new tool for treating stroke-causing clots could be a game-changer.
 The tool enters a blood vessel via a small catheter and can expand or compress to grab the clot and pull it out.
-In a study on the device from UCLA, patients (averaging age 67) who were tested with the new device recovered quicker and with few complications than with older methods. “”This new device is significantly changing the way we can treat ischemic stroke,” the study’s lead author, neurologist Dr. Jeffrey L. Saver, director of the UCLA Stroke Center, said.
+In a study on the device from UCLA, patients (averaging age 67) who were tested with the new device recovered quicker and with few complications than with older methods.
+“This new device is significantly changing the way we can treat ischemic stroke,” the study’s lead author, neurologist Dr. Jeffrey L. Saver, director of the UCLA Stroke Center, said.

 Although you might think ultrasounds are only for pregnant women, they’re actually used to spot a wide variety of health issues affecting older people, including cancer and heart problems; they’re also used in the ER.
 They provide a clear picture of what’s going on inside you right now without any safety risks, but because they have been expensive and bulky historically, they haven’t always being used.
 That may be changing with portable scanners that transmit wirelessly to a smartphone or tablet.
 The technology is also being used in the operating room more frequently to give surgeons a better view inside the body.
-Is the problem in your hands?
-Here’s how to say goodbye to saggy, aging hands.

 Greater use of meditation